 Free range and pastured egg directory

 Despite the CSIRO free range Model Code capping stocking density at 1,500 hens per hectare, some farms crammed in more than 20,000.
 And some eggs came from flocks of up to 120,000!
 Is it any wonder when over half of the free range eggs sold in Australia come from only three producers?
 They're Novo, Pace Farm and Manning Valley—and are responsible for the brands you see in the major supermarkets.
-With eaters willing to pay for the extra cost of producing free range eggs, all these players can see is ka-ching!

-Coles and Woolworths have even set their free range standards with a stocking density of 10,000 hens per hectare.
+Coles and Woolworths set their free range standards with a stocking density of 10,000 hens per hectare.
 That's nearly seven times the Model Code limit!
 But in 2017, the government rubber stamped this outdoor stocking density.

 If you don't think that's really free range, then look for eggs with organic or animal welfare certification.

 Otherwise, seek pastured eggs!
 These farms move their hens every few days to enrich the soil.
-Their chickens can dust bathe, scratch and forage, eat wriggly worms and grubs.
+The chickens can dust bathe, scratch and forage, eat wriggly worms and grubs.
 Their quality diet means rich, creamy eggs for us.
 And buying direct from the farmer, the eggs will be fresh, with round yolks that hold firm when poaching.

 Look for these brands at farmers’ markets and local independent stores near you.
 Taste the difference and tell your friends!